15 Best Whiteboard Explainer Videos & Animation Examples (2025)

 The video linked above from Christian Church Homes beautifully showcases the charm of this style in action.

-Created with the vision of explaining the origin, values, and work of CCH, the video—through its sketches and voiceover—takes viewers on a journey, illustrating how CCH navigates the complex landscape of housing development.
+Created to explain CCH's origin, values, and work, the video, through its sketches and voiceover, takes viewers on a journey and illustrates how CCH navigates the complex landscape of housing development.

 The meticulous hand-drawn visuals, background sketches, minor 2D animations, and voiceover work in synergy, making the entire process easier for viewers to understand and retain.

-The video uses minimal colors to emphasize key steps, along with characters, dialogue boxes, and a final zoom-out shot that ties everything together seamlessly.
+The video uses minimal colors to emphasize key steps, characters, dialogue boxes, and a final zoom-out shot that seamlessly ties everything together.
 It keeps viewers engaged from start to finish.

 This whiteboard animation video is a perfect example of simplicity done right!